-To help you find the event best suited to your needs and interests, we have grouped the programme under seven event series.
-You may want to attend an entire series, or create your own course of connected events across the programme.
+To help you find the event best suited to your needs and interests, we have grouped the programme under event series – see our full list of series on the right.

 What are the important environmental issues all planners need to consider for proposals?
 Industry experts will unpack these issues and discuss techniques to measure and mitigate wind, temperature and daylight.